EMPLOYMENT LAW NEWS

 Vermont’s paid sick leave law also includes:

-In the state of Washington, its law has been in effect since 2017.
+In the state of Washington, its paid sick leave law has been in effect since 2017.
 It covers most employees, though there are several exceptions.
 However, all private employers are covered by the law.

 Eligible Reasons for Use

-Washington’s paid sick leave law allows employees to use leave for a multitude of reasons, including broad allowances regarding safe time.
+Washington’s paid sick leave law allows employees to use leave for a multitude of reasons, including broad allowances regarding safe time, public health emergencies, and to allow an employee to prepare and participate in any judicial or administrative immigration proceeding involving the employee or employee’s family member.

 Covered Family Member